FabricaIO/Docker-PlatformIO-Container/README.md

 # Docker PlatformIO Container

 This is a Dockerfile packaging [PlatformIO](http://platformio.org/).
-The image contains the PlatformIO Command Line Interface for developing software for embedded devices and IoT projects.
+The image contains the PlatformIO Command Line Interface ([PlatformIO Core](https://github.com/platformio/platformio-core)) for developing software for embedded devices and IoT projects.

 ## Continuous Integration
 ### Github Actions